 Applications are invited from eligible candidates to attend a meeting held by a neuroscience society of an APRC country outside the APRC country they are currently working in.
+The society organizing the meeting has to be a national society member of IBRO in the APRC region.
 The applicant should also arrange a lab visit of a minimum 2 weeks to any lab willing to host them that would be beneficial to their research.
 The award is for a combination of the scientific meeting and the lab visit and must include both components.

 Usage of funds:

 The total budget requested from IBRO-APRC should be in the range of USD 500- 2,500.
 These funds can be used for the following expenses: